ssslllsss/godwoken-review/docs/bridge.md

 ## Using GW-tools to Withdraw

-There are **two steps** to withdraw assets from layer 2 to layer 1 on Godwoken, the first step is to make a withdrawal request.
+There are **two steps** to withdraw assets from layer 2 to layer 1 on Godwoken.
+The first step is to make a withdrawal request.
 In comparison to deposits, withdrawals require more time.
-When a withdrawal is made to layer 1, the withdrawal depends on layer 2, but layer 2 has a lower level of security and for this reason, more confirmations will be required to ensure that security remains reliable.
-From the time the withdrawal is made, it takes approximately 5 days until the amount of funds is actually released at layer 1.
+When a withdrawal is made to layer 1, the withdrawal depends on layer 2.
+Layer 2 has a lower level of security than layer 1.
+For this reason, more confirmations will be required to ensure that security remains reliable.
+From the time when the withdrawal is made, it takes approximately 5 days to release the funds at layer 1.

 To `withdraw` funds from layer 2 to layer 1, execute the following `gw-tools` withdraw command, replace the variables with the values needed: